 Think about your home’s architectural style and era

 The first thing to think about when you decide to paint your house is.
 Whether the hue you’re having in mind will be appropriate for the architectural style of the house.
 One colour won’t look the same on a mid-century modern ranch house.
 A Craftsman bungalow or on a Queen Anne Victorian style building.
 So make sure you think it through.
 Would you find a classic Federal-style house painted in deep orange attractive?
 We think not, which is why you should adhere to historical guidelines if you want to have a pleasant colour on your home.
 Intricate details on a Victorian style house will look amazing if painted in a stand-out hue.
 A more restrained colour palette would be the best choice for a Spanish colonial revival.

 Choose at least three different shades

-The field colour, accent colour, and trim colour make up an exterior scheme, which is why you should use a different hue for each of the three parts.
-The trim colour, which is used for window and door casings, roof edging and railings, is supposed to contrast the field colour which dominates the entire exterior.
-Therefore, if you opt for a dark grey for field colour, it would be amazing if your trim colour was white.
-A bright red door can create a fabulous dramatic effect since accent colours bring doors, shutters and other smaller areas to life.
-If you don’t think you can do all the work on your own it would be a good idea if you looked for quality painting services because professionals will do their job quickly and flawlessly, leaving your home look brand new.
+The field colour, accent colour, and trim colour make up an exterior scheme.
+Which is why you should use a different hue for each of the three parts.
+The trim colour, which is used for window and door casings, roof edging and railings.
+That is supposed to contrast the field colour which dominates the entire exterior.
+Therefore, if you opt for a dark grey for field colour.
+It would be amazing if your trim colour was white.
+A bright red door can create a fabulous dramatic effect since accent colours bring doors.
+Shutters and other smaller areas to life.
+If you don’t think you can do all the work on your own it would be a good idea.
+If you looked for quality painting services because professionals will do their job quickly and flawlessly, leaving your home look brand new.